 In another major contribution to polymerization reaction engineering, Professor Bowman was the first to exploit living radical photopolymerizations (LRPs) as a tool to better characterize network material properties, and the use of LRPs to create materials with unique properties not achievable by other polymerization techniques.
 Professor Bowman has also performed definitive studies on thiol-ene photopolymerization reactions.
 These reactions represent the only known step growth radical-mediated polymerization process, and he has successfully engineered these reactions to utilize this advantage in applications as diverse as dental materials, microdevices, polymer derived ceramics, coatings, and photolithographic materials.
 By combining the thiol-ene reaction with novel chemistries that he developed, Professor Bowman has most recently demonstrated, new approaches to produce crosslinked polymers with photoreaction-induced plasticity, photoreaction induced actuation, and the ability to completely eliminate stress from these systems.

-Dr. Bowman will receive the Tess Award from Dr. Melissa A. Grunlan, Chair of the PMSE Division, in August, 2018 during the 256th National Meeting of the American Chemical Society in Washington, DC.
+Dr. Bowman will receive the Tess Award from Dr. Melissa A. Grunlan, Chair of the PMSE Division, in August, 2018 during the 256th National Meeting of the American Chemical Society in Boston, MA.
 An evening reception in honor of the Tess award recipient and other PMSE and POLY award winners also will be held.

 The Roy Tess Award current winner and past winners are located [here].